 Tips for venturing into this extreme terrrain?

 "Since this is double black diamond, extreme terrain, always ski or ride with a buddy in case something happens.
 Know where you are going or don’t go.
 Have the proper equipment.
 No matter how tempting, observe closures because there is always a good reason for one.
-In this area, avalanche control work plays a key element with open/closed status."
+In this area, avalanche control work plays a key element with the open or closed status."

-Terrain Choices for Skiers and Riders Not Ready and Skilled Enough for This Extreme Terrain
+Terrain Choices for Skiers and Riders Not Ready or Skilled Enough for This Extreme Terrain

 Where to Get More Information About Steamboat